smokeeaasd/cmit/README.md

 # cmit

 A **CLI tool to standardize commit messages** following the Conventional Commits style, with predefined types, optional scopes, and descriptive emojis.
-It works as a wrapper around `git commit`, helping maintain consistency in the repository history.
+It works as a wrapper around `git commit`, helping maintain consistency in the repository history, **and also provides a complete commit template to guide users in writing detailed and well-structured commit messages**.

 ---